Do You Feel Unemployable?

 Income depends on the number and size of properties:

-• You can focus on sales and generate work for your employees
+You can focus on growth and generate work for your own workers.

 From 'Unemployable' to Entrepreneur